Battle of Slivnitsa: Opening moves

-Slivnitsa 17/19 November 1885
+Battle

-Alexander arrived on the evening of the 16th to find a well prepared defensive position manned by 9 battalions, plus some 2,000 volunteers and 32 guns, commanded by Major Guchev.
-The position consisted of nearly 4 km of trenches and artillery redoubts either side of the main road on a ridge in front of Slivnitsa village.
-To the right was steep mountainous terrain whilst the left wing had the easier Visker Hills towards Breznik.
+Alexander arrived on the evening of the 16th to find a well-prepared defensive position manned by 9 battalions, plus some 2,000 volunteers and 32 guns, commanded by Major Guchev.
+The position consisted of nearly 4 km of trenches and artillery redoubts either side of the main road on a ridge in front of the village of Slivnitsa.
+To the right was steep mountainous terrain, and the left wing had the easier Visker Hills towards Breznik.

 The three Serbian centre divisions also arrived on the 16th and halted to recover after the fierce Bulgarian delaying action in the Dragoman Pass.
-The Morava division was at Tran some distance from its objective Bresnik to the south.
+The Morava division was at Tran, some distance from its objective, Bresnik, to the south.
 The northern advance was bogged down along the Danube.

 The morning of the 17th came with rain and mist but not the expected Serbian attack.
-By 10am Alexander ordered three battalions to advance on the right.
-They surprised the Danube division who eventually rallied and pushed them back.
-The main Serbian attack began on the centre largely unsupported by artillery which had insufficient range.
-The weight of Bulgarian fire forced them back with some 1,200 casualties.
+By 10 a.m.
+Alexander ordered three battalions to advance on the right.
+They surprised the Danube division, which eventually rallied and pushed them back.
+The main Serbian attack began on the centre largely unsupported by artillery, which had insufficient range.
+The weight of Bulgarian fire forced it back with some 1,200 casualties.
 A relief column led by Captain Benderev recaptured the heights on the right and forced the Danube division back to the road.

-At daybreak on the 18th the Serbians attacked the weaker left flank of the Bulgarian line.
-Just in time two battalions of the Preslav Regiment arrived to shore up the position.
+At daybreak on the 18th, the Serbians attacked the weaker left flank of the Bulgarian line.
+Just in time, two battalions of the Preslav Regiment arrived to shore up the position.
 Further attacks in the centre were repulsed with heavy Serbian casualties and Benderev captured two further positions in the mountains.

-On the 19th the Serbians concentrated two divisions for an attack on the Bulgarian left near Karnul (today Delyan, Sofia Province) in an attempt to join up with the Morava division.
+On the 19th, the Serbians concentrated two divisions for an attack on the Bulgarian left near Karnul (today Delyan, Sofia Province) in an attempt to join up with the Morava division.
 However, three battalions of Bulgarian troops led by Captain Popov from Sofia had held the Morava division in the Visker Hills and the flanking move failed.
-Alexander now ordered a counterattack which pushed the Serbians back on both flanks although nightfall prevented a complete collapse.
+Alexander now ordered a counterattack, which pushed the Serbians back on both flanks although nightfall prevented a complete collapse.